airbytehq/airbyte/docs/integrations/destinations/e2e-test.md

 ## Mode

+### Silent (`/dev/null`)

+**This is the only mode allowed on Airbyte Cloud.**

+This mode works as `/dev/null`.
+It does nothing about any data from the source connector.
+This is usually only useful for performance testing of the source connector.

 ### Logging

 This mode logs the data from the source connector.
 It will log at most 1,000 data entries.